s4ysolutions/rasat-java/README.md

 ### Observable

-The channel has an observer property that passes the values to all handlers added to it
+The channel has an observable property that passes the values to all handlers added to it

 ```